MLZG/LLMCrowd_Docs/source/developing/method_components/action.md

 An **action** is defined as a behavior or activity that a character can perform within the environment.
 By executing a specific action, a character can carry out a series of semantically meaningful behaviors.
 The continuous execution of multiple actions allows a character to engage in sustained, long-term activity within the environment.

 ## Action Hierarchy
-When considering an **action** of a character within the environment, there are many levels of granularity to take into account.
-For example, a character could be "shopping in a clothing store", "asking the store clerk for advice while shopping", "speaking when asking for advice", or even "slightly raising the arm while gesturing" during the process.
-All of these are actions performed by the character.
-However, it is impractical to break down actions to an infinite level of detail.
-Therefore, in this system, we have designed a hierarchical framework for actions, defining them in a three-tiered hierarchy: **high-level action**, **mid-level action**, and **low-level action**.
+When considering a character's action within an environment, there are various levels of granularity to account for.
+For instance, a character could be "shopping in a clothing store," "asking the store clerk for advice," "speaking while asking for advice," or even "slightly raising an arm while gesturing" during the process.
+However, breaking actions down to an infinite level of detail is impractical.
+Therefore, we have designed a hierarchical framework that defines actions in three tiers: **high-level action**, **mid-level action**, and **low-level action**.

 ### High-level Action
-A high-level action is defined as a general decision made by a character within the environment.
-It can be understood simply as "what should I do next in this shopping mall?"
-It encapsulates a character’s decision-making process, such as "have meal at restaurant," "browse store," "get a haircut at barber shop," or navigational behaviors, such as "go to the gym".
-Additionally, high-level actions can involve temporary decisions, such as "wait outside the restaurant" when it is crowded.
+A high-level action is defined as a broad decision made by a character within the environment.
+It can be understood as simply "what should I do next in this shopping mall?"
+This type of action encompasses a character's decision-making process, such as "have a meal at a restaurant," "browse a store," "get a haircut at the barber shop," or navigational behaviors like "go to the gym."
+High-level actions can also involve temporary decisions, such as "wait outside the restaurant" when it is crowded.

-In summary, a high-level action refers to a character’s overarching decision or goal.
-It typically represents a complete event and is usually a purposeful action with a clear objective.
+In summary, a high-level action represents a character’s overarching decision or goal.
+It typically corresponds to a complete event and is usually purposeful, with a clear objective.

 ### Mid-level Action
-A mid-level action can be viewed as a breakdown of a high-level action into more specific tasks.
+A mid-level action is a more specific task that breaks down a high-level action into smaller components.
 Each high-level action corresponds to two types of mid-level actions: **fixed mid-level actions** and **optional mid-level actions**.

-  - **Fixed Mid-level Actions**: These are the mandatory sub-actions that must be included when executing a high-level action.
-For example, the high-level action "have meal" corresponds to the fixed mid-level actions of "order, eat, checkout."
+  - **Fixed Mid-level Actions**: These are mandatory sub-actions that must be performed when executing a high-level action.
+For example, the high-level action "have meal" corresponds to the fixed mid-level actions of "order," "eat," and "checkout."
 Every high-level action is always associated with one or more fixed mid-level actions.

-  - **Optional Mid-level Actions**: These represent actions that can be randomly inserted into the execution of the fixed mid-level action sequence, such as "talk with the staff" or "make a phone call."
-These actions can be seen as random events designed to introduce variety and unpredictability into the execution of high-level actions.
-A high-level action may have zero or multiple optional mid-level actions.
+  - **Optional Mid-level Actions**: These represent actions that can be inserted randomly into the sequence of fixed mid-level actions, such as "talk with the staff" or "make a phone call."
+Optional mid-level actions introduce variety and unpredictability into the execution of high-level actions.
+A high-level action may involve zero or multiple optional mid-level actions.

 During the execution of a high-level action, it is typically broken down into several mid-level actions.
-Note that while most mid-level actions are executed in sequence, some mid-level actions can occur simultaneously, such as "walking" while "making a phone call."
+While most mid-level actions are performed in sequence, some can occur simultaneously, such as "walking" while "making a phone call."

 ### Low-level Action
 A low-level action represents the specific implementation of each mid-level action within the 3D simulation.
-It includes the character's physical movements, individual actions, interactive actions, cross-actions, and functional tasks.
-The specific implementation of a low-level action may be closely related to the corresponding mid-level and high-level actions.
-For further details, please refer to the [Simulator](https://llmcrowd.readthedocs.io/en/latest/developing/simulator/index.html) part.
+It includes the character's physical movements, individual actions, interactive behaviors, cross-actions, and functional tasks.
+The implementation of a low-level action is closely tied to the corresponding mid-level and high-level actions.
+For more details, please refer to the [Simulator](https://llmcrowd.readthedocs.io/en/latest/developing/simulator/index.html) part.

-Generally, **high-level actions** provide an overview of the behavior and broad parameters, while **mid-level actions** further specify the behavior and its parameters. **Low-level actions**, on the other hand, are directly related to the simulator.
+In general, high-level actions provide an overview of the behavior and its broad parameters, while mid-level actions further refine the behavior and its specific parameters.
+Low-level actions, in contrast, are directly linked to the simulator's execution.

 ## Action Pool
 In this system, we have pre-defined a series of plausible action templates, which are organized into an **Action Pool**.
 This pool represents the set of behaviors available for a character to choose from within the shopping mall environment.

-Both **high-level action** and **mid-level action** are included in the action pool, which are pre-defined with detailed information, including name, description, category, parameters, parameter explanations, and more.
-Additionally, the action pool also includes the potential structure of the actions.
+Both high-level actions and mid-level actions are included in the action pool, each pre-defined with detailed information such as name, description, category, parameters, parameter explanations, and more.
+Additionally, the action pool also includes the potential structure of these actions.

 ### Content
 The action pool contains a total of 12 high-level actions and 22 mid-level actions.